akshatbhargava123/ThinkZoneInterviewApp/README.md

 ## Pre-requisites

-    You must have android studio or xcode installed in your machine in order to build the app for android or iOS respectively.
+  * You must have android studio or xcode installed in your machine in order to build the app for android or iOS respectively.
+  * You must have latest version of ionic CLI installed globally in your system

 ## How to run the app